lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

               inputs: ~
 ```

-After the above lifecycle step the graph object turns into this:
+Continuing to the next lifecycle step, the graph object turns into the following:

 ```yaml
 graph: